Adityapur block: Maoist activities

 According to a PIB release in 2018, Seraikela Kharswan was not included in the list of the thirty districts most affected by Left wing extremism in the country.
 The list includes thirteen districts of Jharkhand.

 Jharkhand Police has mentioned “Nimdih, Chandil, Chowka, Ichagarh, Tiruldih, Kharsawan and Kuchai” police station areas of Seraikela Kharsawan district as Naxalite affected.

-Hemant Soren, Chief Minister of Jharkhand, has claimed, in September 2021, that as a result of the effective action against Left wing extremism, the “presence of hardcore Maoists has been limited to mainly four regions, namely Parasnath Pahar, Budha Pahar, Tri-junction of Seraikela-Khunti-Chaibasa district in Kolhan division and some of the areas along the Bihar border”.
+Hemant Soren, Chief Minister of Jharkhand, has claimed, in September 2021, that as a result of the effective action against left wing extremism, the “presence of hardcore Maoists has been limited to mainly four regions, namely Parasnath Pahar, Budha Pahar, Tri-junction of Seraikela-Khunti-Chaibasa district in Kolhan division and some of the areas along the Bihar border”.

 Geography

 Chota Gamharia, a census town in Adityapur CD block, is located at 22.8201°N 86.0987°E.

 The old and undivided Singhbhum district, of which the present Seraikela Kharsawan district was a part, has been described as “part of the southern fringe of the Chotanagpur plateau and is a hilly upland tract.
-There are hills alternating with valleys, steep mountains, deep forests on the mountain slopes, and, in the river basins, some stretches of comparatively level or undulating country.”
+Hills are alternating with valleys, steep mountains, deep forests on the mountain slopes, and, in the river basins, some stretches of comparatively level or undulating country.”

 It has an elevation range of 178-209 m.
 Subarnarekha and Kharkai are important rivers in the district.Chandil Dam has been built across the Subarnarekha, after Karkari River joins it.

 Adityapur block is bounded by the Chandil CD block on the north, the Golmuri-cum-Jugsalai in the East Singhbhum district on the east, the Gobindpur CD block on the south, and the Seraikela CD block on the west.

 Adityapur CD block has an area of 304.51 km2.Adityapur and Gamharia police stations serve Adityapur CD block.
 The headquarters of Adityapur CD block is located at Adityapur town.

 Demographics

 Population

 According to the 2011 Census of India, Adityapur CD block had a total population of 134,717, of which 119,055 were rural and 15,662 were urban.
 There were 69,267 (51%) males and 65,450 (49%) females.
-Population in the age range 0–6 years was 19,388.
+The population in the age range 0–6 years was 19,388.
 Scheduled Castes numbered 8,677 (6.44%) and Scheduled Tribes numbered 40,317 (29.93%).

 Census towns in Adityapur CD block are (2011 population figure in brackets): Kandra (8,157) and Chota Gamahria (7,505).